artemave/REST-assured/README.markdown

 ## Overview

-A tool for stubbing/spying on http(s) based services that your app under test interacts with.
-This is useful for blackbox/integration testing.
+Stub/spy http(s) based external dependencies in your integration/acceptance tests.
 There are three main use cases:

 * stub out external data sources with predefined data